tszheichoi/awesome-sensor-logger/UNITS.md

 ## Location

 - `altitude`, in meters as a height above the WGS84 ellipsoid.
-- `altitudeAboveMeanSeaLevel`, in meters above mean sea level (iOS Only).
+- `altitudeAboveMeanSeaLevel`, in meters above mean sea level.
+On Android this requires API 34+ (Android 14), and is absent on older devices.
 - `bearing`, in degrees from 0 to 360 relative to due north.
 Negative values indicate it is invalid.
 - `bearingAccuracy`, in degrees.
 Negative values indicate it is invalid.
 - `horizontalAccuracy`, in meters as the radius of uncertainty.
 It is approximately the unit standard deviation around the reported position.
 Negative values indicate it is invalid.